Smart Lens

 Properties of modern intraocular lenses:

-The first IOLs were rigid implants with the need to cut to the length of the lens, which made the operation a traumatic intervention with a long recovery period.
-What are the properties of modern artificial lenses used in ophthalmology?
+The first IOLs were hard and had to be cut to fit, making surgery tough with a slow recovery.
+What are the features of modern artificial lenses used in ophthalmology?

 • Excellent biocompatibility.
 Modern materials of artificial lenses do not cause allergies, excluding the possible rejection of the lens.